-In fulfilling these responsibilities, aware of its commitment to the workforce as its main strategic asset and the key to its business success, and in accordance with the provisions of the People Management Policy, the Board of Directors hereby approves this Equality, Diversity and Inclusion Policy (the "Policy").
+In fulfilling these responsibilities, aware of its commitment to the workforce as its main strategic asset and the key to its business success, and in accordance with the provisions of the Policy on Respect for Human Rights and the People Management Policy, the Board of Directors hereby approves this Diversity and Inclusion and Anti-Harassment Policy (the "Policy").

-This Policy seeks to create a good environment that facilitates and strengthens equal opportunity, non-discrimination, diversity and the inclusion of the professionals of the companies belonging to the Group, thus adopting a people management model committed to professional excellence and quality of life, all in accordance with applicable law in each country and following best international practices, including the provisions of the Sustainable Development Goals (SDGs) approved by the United Nations (UN) in these areas.
+This Policy seeks to create a fair and respectful working environment by establishing measures that promote equal opportunity, foster the diversity and inclusion of the professionals of the Group's companies, and contribute to the eradication of conduct contrary to the values of the Iberdrola Group's companies and to the ethics-based culture thereof, all in accordance with applicable law in each country and following best international practices, including the provisions of the Sustainable Development Goals (SDGs) approved by the United Nations (UN) in these areas.